wurtzj/EXTRACT_ECMWF/README.md

 # EXTRACT_ECMWF

-Enables to get ecmwf grib files for MESO-NH using python and mars API.
+This tool enables to get ecmwf grib files for MESO-NH using python and mars API.
 Number of requests are limited.
 You may have to wait some time if number of requests are high.

 Parameters have to be defined in json PARAMS_EXTRACT.json